Netflix cancels Turkey series in row over gay character | DW | 24.07.2020

 Rather than alter the script, Netflix decided to cancel a new series to be produced in Turkey.
 More limitations loom for the global streaming provider.

-Netflix announced the cancellation of the series If Only (Şimdiki Aklım Olsaydı) on the eve of its first production day — after it had failed to acquire the necessary regulatory license from the Radio and Television Supreme Council of Turkey (RTÜK) to start filming.
+Netflix announced the cancellation of the series If Only (Simdiki Aklim Olsaydi) on the eve of its first production day — after it had failed to acquire the necessary regulatory license from the Radio and Television Supreme Council of Turkey (RTÜK) to start filming.

 Foreign film producers like Netflix in particular have to routinely present their scripts to Turkey's Culture and Tourism Ministry for approval, which oversees the work of RTÜK.
 Turkish producers are also often subject to government oversight.